patbolan/prostate_t2map/README.md

 You can use this code to generate the synthesized data, train the models, run inference, and create all the figures in the paper.
 However, this process is not fully automated - you will need to do this in parts, with some manual steps.
 You can use the pre-trained models, or retrain them youself with a few days of compute time.

 1) Configure python.
 You can use the requirements_basic2_20230103.txt file to create a python virtual environment matching mine.
-I ran all of the code for this paper from the Spyder developmennt environment.
+I ran all of the code for this paper from the Spyder development environment.

 2) Download ImageNet data.
 From this website: